 At ISU, rights and responsibilities for graduate students are based upon the assumption that undertaking graduate study presupposes a greater measure of maturity and commitment to the academic community than that expected of undergraduate students.
-Graduate students are students, apprentices to the professions, and assistantship appointees, Each of these roles has its own rights and responsibilities.
+Graduate students are students, apprentices to the professions, and, when on assistantship, employees.
+Each of these roles has its own rights and responsibilities.